winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 }
 ```

-I adjusted the code in `queue.inflight.ts` as `Purge` method is part of the inflight API.
+I adjusted the code in `queue.inflight.ts` as `purge` is part of the inflight API.
 As you can see, these implementations tailored to different cloud providers were where the real magic happened.

 ## Ensuring Quality: Writing Tests